mne-tools/mne-lsl/paper/paper.md

 complexities of instantaneous data handling, including noise reduction and artifact management.

-The Lab Streaming Layer (LSL) is an open-source framework designed to facilitate the collection, synchronization, and transmission of time-series data from multiple devices in real-time.
+The Lab Streaming Layer (LSL) [@labstreaminglayer] is an open-source framework designed to facilitate the collection, synchronization, and transmission of time-series data from multiple devices in real-time.
 LSL provides a common protocol for streaming data, allowing researchers to focus on data analysis without needing to manage the specific APIs of various devices.
 By using LSL, data from different sources can be streamed, synchronized, and accessed through a unified interface.
 This streamlines the research process, enhances interoperability, and reduces the complexity associated with integrating diverse data streams.

 MNE-LSL significantly improves the integration of LSL with MNE-Python [@GramfortEtAl2013a], a comprehensive tool for processing and analyzing electrophysiological data.